 Additionally, QAT is authorized to require independent verification and validation services of all projects, expected to result in more than \$10.0 million of overall lifetime expenditures.
-Moreover, QAT is authorized to require independent project monitoring, project status reporting, project expenditure reporting, or any additional information necessary to assess a project's ongoing potential for success (Texas General Appropriations, Article, IX, Section 9.02(c)(1), enacted by the 85th Legislature (2017)).
+Moreover, QAT is authorized to require independent project monitoring, project status reporting, project expenditure reporting, or any additional information necessary to assess a project's ongoing potential for success (Eighty-sixth Legislature, GAA, 2020-21 Biennium, Article IX, Section 9.02(c)(1)).

-QAT is also authorized, without regard to the source of funds associated with the expenditures for a major information resources project and without regard to method of finance of an appropriation associated with such a project, to request information and impose the requirements or additional actions, as provided in statutory provisions relating to the oversight of major information projects (i.e. Texas Government Code, Section 2054.1181), on all projects regardless of whether undertaken entirely or partially by: outsourcing or contracting of any sort; or agency employees (Texas General Appropriations, Article IX, Sections 9.02(c)(5) and 9.02(c)(6), enacted by the 85th Legislature (2017)).
+QAT is also authorized, without regard to the source of funds associated with the expenditures for a major information resources project and without regard to method of finance of an appropriation associated with such a project, to request information and impose the requirements or additional actions, as provided in statutory provisions relating to the oversight of major information projects (i.e. Texas Government Code, Section 2054.1181), on all projects regardless of whether undertaken entirely or partially by: outsourcing or contracting of any sort; or agency employees (Eighty-sixth Legislature, GAA, 2020-21 Biennium, Article IX, Section 9.02(c)(5) and 9.02(c)(6)).